thaddeusmt/thaddeusmt.github.com/source/_posts/2013-01-07-deploying-code-with-git.markdown

 ## Strategy #3: Use other deployment software

 Deploying with Git hooks is nice, and it's met my needs so far.
-But there are more powerful tools availible, like [Capistrano](https://github.com/capistrano/capistrano) and [Fabric](http://docs.fabfile.org).
+But there are more powerful tools available, like [Capistrano](https://github.com/capistrano/capistrano) and [Fabric](http://docs.fabfile.org).
 I have not used any of these tools, but it looks like they allow you do the same one-line deployment commands (which also pull from your git repo), as well as providing extra tasks to adjust file permissions, clear cache directories, make database changes, etc. If you have a complex deployment process you want to automate I would suggest looking at one of these.

 <aside class="protip">
 ### Pro-Tip: Use your Git `post-receive` hook to run extra deployment tasks